mwrra/MC-CRoMD/README.md

 * `Pre7` performs final locked-test evaluation.
 * `Pre8_Generate_Final_Publication_Figures.py` generates the final publication figures from saved outputs.

+### Supplementary Analysis and Verification

+The scripts in:

+`code/supplementary_analysis/`

+are supplementary analyses and verification utilities and are **not part of the mandatory Pre1–Pre8 execution pipeline**.

+They include:

+* `MC_CRoMD_Ablation_Pearson_ThreeClass_256.py` — performs the validation-only Three-Class 256×256 ablation using the fixed group-aware Train/Validation partitions.
+It evaluates Alpha-only, dispersion-only, combined MC-CRoMD, Pearson-only, and dispersion-plus-Pearson variants using the prespecified seeds 42, 43, and 44.
+The locked Test partition is never loaded or used by this analysis.
+* `Recalculate_Table8_Cronbach_Statistics.py` — recalculates the Cronbach's Alpha descriptive statistics reported in Table 8 directly from the stored MC-CRoMD feature files.
+* `Recalculate_Table9_10_Dispersion_Statistics_Fast.py` — recalculates the dispersion statistics reported in Tables 9 and 10 and performs internal consistency checks on the stored feature values.

 The test partition is not required for model-development stages and remains locked until final evaluation.

 For reproducibility and auditability, the repository now provides: